Penggeor/lai-todo/README.en.md

 ## What is it?

-_Lai Todo_ is a Pomodoro timer application running in the browser.
+_Lazy Pomodoro_ is a Pomodoro timer application running in the client.
 It helps you manage your time so that you can do more work instead of watching videos of cute cats 😿

 ## What you get